jeremydaly/lambda-api/README.md

 The `REQUEST` object contains a parsed and normalized request from API Gateway.
 It contains the following values by default:

+- `app`: A reference to an instance of the app
 - `version`: The version set at initialization
 - `params`: Dynamic path parameters parsed from the path (see [path parameters](#path-parameters))
 - `method`: The HTTP method of the request